cheblin/PrimitiveCollections/README.md

 This data was collected using 1,000 items; larger datasets show even greater differences.
 The code used to generate this report can be found [in the `test` folder.](https://github.com/cheblin/PrimitiveCollections/tree/main/src/test/java/org/unirail/test)

+**Scala and Kotlin exhibited similar results to the standard Java HashMap**

 ----
 ### Report Issues